"Two billion people in developing countries are seriously ill, due to a diet deficiency in vitamins and minerals.”

 “HARVEST PLUS” is a worldwide program which aims to reduce the phenomenon of undernourishment by providing people with a satisfactory amount of all micronutrients in their daily diet.
 The key tool for accomplishing this target is biofortification of the crops they consume with the critical micronutrients.
 Biofortification is based on breeding the plants these people use as staple foods, such as cassava, rice, potato and maize.

 The breeding process increases the absorption rate of the critical nutrients in the edible parts of these crops, making them more receptive to the micronutrient-rich fertilisers.
-By consuming biofortified plants, these people will be able to meet their body’s nutritional needs.
+By consuming biofortified plants, these people will be able to meet the nutritional needs of their bodies.

 The “Harvest Plus” program was launched in 2004, when research on the biofortification of crops was endorsed and financed by the Bill and Melinda Gates Foundation.